A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 2. Don’t Drop Your Towel in the Water

-Typically, wearing a towel in an onsen is not allowed, and it is important to ensure that your towel does not touch the communal hot spring water.
+Wearing a towel in an onsen is not allowed, and it is important to ensure that your towel does not touch the communal hot spring water.

 Currently, many hot springs offer guests clean towels.
 However, in the past, individuals would bring their towels from home, which may not have been recently washed or have used unknown laundry detergent.
 Even a newly washed or brand-new towel could contaminate the onsen water with fibres or chemicals.